pwwang/biopipen/docs/processes.md

         	- skip  : skip the record(don't write it to output file)
         	- ignore: use the original name;
         	- error : report error
-        - `col`: the column index containing the gene names
+        - `genecol` : the column index containing the gene names
-        - `from`: the original format.
+        - `frm`     : the original format.
 Default: 'symbol, alias'
-        - `to`: the output gene name format.
+        - `to`      : the output gene name format.
 Default: 'symbol'
-        - `genome`: the genome.
+        - `genome`  : the genome.
 Default: 'hg19'
+        - `cachedir`: The cache directory

+!!! hint "pIPI"

+    - **description**
+        Convert gene symbol to IPI protein accession and vice versa.
+        One gene symbol could map to multiple IPIs, which will be separated by pipe (|)

+    - **input**
+        - `infile:file` : The input file

+    - **output**
+        - `outfile:file`: The output file

+    - **args**
+        - `notfound`: What if a record is not found: Default: `ignore`
+        	- `skip`  : skip the record(don't write it to output file)
+        	- `ignore`: use the original name;
+        	- `error` : report error
+        - `genecol`: The column index containing the gene/protein record
+        - `ipidb`: The IPI xref database (see http://ftp.ebi.ac.uk/pub/databases/IPI/last_release/current/).

 !!! hint "pGeneTss"

     - **description**
-        Get gene TSS in BEd format.
+        Get gene TSS in BED format.

     - **input**
         - `infile:file`: The input file containing genes